kevinferretti/skills/goal-plan.md

 1. Establish the goal shape.
    - Interview me relentlessly about every aspect of this plan until we reach a shared understanding.
 Walk down each branch of the design tree, resolving dependencies between decisions one-by-one.
 For each question, provide your recommended answer.
    - If the answer can be found by reading the repo, docs, issues, logs, or config, inspect those instead of asking.
-   - Record assumptions in the artifact when moving forward without a user answer.
+   - Record assumptions in the plan when moving forward without a user answer.

 2. Ground the plan.
    - Read the relevant `AGENTS.md`, README, architecture docs, existing plans, tests, source files, and deployment notes.